Four different attachments for customization, adjustable intensity. Powerful and quiet motor delivers 3,200 strokes per minute.

 If you want to invest in a massage gun, the best brands to know are Theragun and Hypervolt.
 The lower you go in price, the more you will sacrifice in quality.
 That being said, if you’re looking for the best low-priced Theragun alternatives available, keep reading for the most popular products.

 1. opove Massage Gun

-It’s also got a rechargeable battery and lasts for up to four hours on each charge.
+It’s also got a rechargeable battery and lasts for up to three hours on each charge.
 It’s lightweight and has an ergonomic handle making it easy to soothe your own muscles or give someone else release.

 Cons: Motor may be too powerful for some.

 Muscle relief doesn’t have to break the bank.
 This deep and powerful massage gun has more than 3,500 reviews on Amazon and an overall 4.7-star rating.
 It has a lot of the same features as other popular massage guns but at a much better price point.
 The Sonic has a brushless quiet motor that isn’t as loud as some Theragun alternatives, and it costs less than $200, which is a great value.
 The Sonic also has five speed settings and comes with a variety of massage head attachments.
 It also boasts a heavy-duty construction that will stay stable at all of the speed settings.

 Pros: Quiet motor, adjustable speeds and massage heads, easy to use and stable construction.

 Cons: Vibration can become bouncy on more contoured muscles.